deltachat/deltachat-pages/_posts/2020-07-30-summer-update.md

 - Camera handling updated on iOS
 - Enlarge profile image on iOS ↕️
 - iOS profile view got an update
-- show a warning when the password was changed on the server
+- Show warning when password changed on the server
 - Improved offline error handling

 Moreover, we're happy to